eurostat/GeoDiff/geodiff_format/README.md

 - A GeoDiff file describes only the features that have been *inserted*, *deleted* or *modified*.
 Unchanged features are not described.

-- A GeoDiff file has the same structure as the dataset (geometry type, attribute names and types, identifier), with an additional attribute **GeoDiff**.
+- A GeoDiff file has the same structure as the dataset (geometry type, attribute names and types, identifier), with two additional attributes: **GeoDiff** and **ch_id**.

 Each instance represents:
 - Either an **inserted** feature.
 For this case, the geometry and attribute values must be specified.
-The *GeoDiff* attribute must be set to *I*,
+The *GeoDiff* attribute must be set to *I*.
+The *ch_id* attribute is set to the identifier of the inserted feature.
 - Or a **deleted** feature.
 For this case, geometry and attribute values are not required.
-The *GeoDiff* attribute must be set to *D*,
+The *GeoDiff* attribute must be set to *D*.
+The *ch_id* attribute is set to the identifier of the deleted feature.
 - Or a **Modified** feature.
 For this case, modified elements (geometry and/or attribute values) must be specified.
 The other unchanged elements are not required.
+The *ch_id* attribute is set to the identifier of the modified feature.
 The *GeoDiff* attribute must be set to:
    * *g* if the geometry only was modified,
    * *An* if attribute values only were modified (*n* is the number of modified attributes. *n* is optional) and not the geometry,
    * *GAn* if both the geometry and attribute values were modified.